Caramel Popcorn Recipe and BEST TIPS

 Especially for gift giving, I want full caramel coverage, longest keep time and ease

-So here's a few tips I've learned along the way... to help you make caramel popcorn with ease.
+So, before we get to the recipe, here's a few tips I've learned along the way... to help you make caramel popcorn with ease.

 Caramel Popcorn Recipe Tips